revgrid/revgrid/etc/revgrid.api.md

 export interface RevSubgrid<BCS extends RevBehavioredColumnSettings, SF extends RevSchemaField> {
     // (undocumented)
     readonly dataServer: RevDataServer<SF>;
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses readonly firstViewableSubgridRowIndex: number;
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses readonly firstViewRowIndex: number;
+    readonly firstViewableSubgridRowIndex: number;
+    readonly firstViewRowIndex: number;
     // (undocumented)
     readonly fixedRowCount: number;